Semblance Hypothesis

 Figure 2.
 A) A pyramidal neuron from the CA1 region of the hippocampus (modified from Spruston N., 2008, Nat Rev Neurosci 9(3):206–221).
 The inset shows a Golgi-stained segment of a dendrite with several dendritic spines.
 B) A dendritic branch of a pyramidal neuron (N) with two dendritic spines - one input is from the conditioned stimulus (CS) and the second input from the unconditioned stimulus (US).
 Because the mean inter-spine distance exceeds the mean spine head diameter (Konur et al., 2003, J Neurobiol 56(2):95–112), inter-spine interaction across the extracellular matrix is unlikely.
 Since both inputs (CS and US) arrive on the same neuron & since each elicits distinct motor outputs, it is not possible to account for the different motor actions elicited by CS and US in this modified paradigm.
 C) To generate motor actions specific to both the inputs (modified CS & US), these stimuli may need to reach the spines of different output neurons (e. g for turning the neck towards sound & whining).
 Using this knowledge, it is necessary to find a solution.
 For now, it remains a black-box problem.

-All the experiments have been correlated with behavior.
-Hence, it may become possible to solve the system for behavior.
-Since neural systems are nonlinear, stochastic, and dynamic, constraint satisfaction ideally occurs in a high-dimensional, nonlinear system.
-For taking a simplified approach, the expectation for solving the system for behavior can be heuristically viewed as analogous to solving for an unknown variable in a system of linear equations.
+Step 1: Solve for behavior: Because experimental findings have largely been correlated with behavior, it may first be possible to solve the system at the behavioral level.
+Neural systems are nonlinear, stochastic, and dynamic, making this a high-dimensional constraint-satisfaction problem.
+As a heuristic simplification, the strategy can be viewed as analogous to solving for unknown variables in a system of linear equations.

 Drawing parallels between solving the nervous system and linear algebra: Article